 Bifocal Reading Glasses

-I will address a range of styles and purposes, but I will largely focus on traditional bifocal glasses for reading.
+I address a range of styles and purposes from rimless eyeglasses to computer glasses, but I will largely focus on traditional bifocal glasses for reading.
 I still find this classic device a utility of great function, comfort and I even find it a cozy tradition.
-I enjoy glancing from my wife to my reading without adjusting my spectacles and I am very relieved to not have to poke lenses on to my damp, delicate eyes.
+I enjoy glancing from my wife to my reading without adjusting my eyeglasses and I am very relieved to not have to poke lenses on to my damp, delicate eyes.
 In other words, I’m not terribly fond of contact lenses.
 You may also see bifocals referred to as Executive Bifocals or Franklin Glasses.

 So onwards we go.
 Here’s an index of this page’s content.
 Click on any header to skip down to a topic, then click on your browser’s back button to return to the top here.
 I hope you find Bifocal Reading Glasses worth your time!